prod-feng/conda-enrironment-module/README.md

 So here what happens is: conda avtivate changed $PATH, but not "$PATH_modshare"; then when you try to use "module" command to load/rm a module environment, the error occurs.

 Most of the time, this warning won't cause issue.
-While in some cases, it may cause you to use unexpected lib/excutables, since the "module" command will try to corrrct "$PATH" using it's "$PATH_modshare".
+While in some cases, it may cause you to use unexpected/wrong lib/excutables, since the "module" command will try to correct "$PATH" using it's "$PATH_modshare".
 When you see this warning, you can double the $PATH virable to verify if it is the one you expect, otherwise you may need to manually corret it.

 To avoid this issue, you need to use "module" to load all of the runtime environment modules, at the end, you can then run "conda activate XXX".